Drone Operator Services

 Czech drone operators deliver aerial cinematography under the regulation of the Civil Aviation Authority (ÚCL), capturing Prague's skyline and the country's castles and landscapes.

 Here is the breakdown.
-The Czech Republic offers top subject matter for aerial work: the intact medieval and baroque cityscape of Prague — the Charles Bridge, Prague Castle, the Old Town — alongside castles such as Karlštejn and Loket, the UNESCO town of Český Krumlov, and the dramatic sandstone landscapes of the Bohemian Switzerland National Park.
-Global productions including 'Mission: Impossible', 'Casino Royale' and series such as 'The Wheel of Time' have used Czech locations that aerial cinematography shows to powerful effect.
+The Czech Republic gives top subject matter for aerial work: the intact medieval and baroque cityscape of Prague — the Charles Bridge, Prague Castle, the Old Town — alongside castles such as Karlštejn and Loket, the UNESCO town of Český Krumlov, and the dramatic sandstone landscapes of the Bohemian Switzerland National Park.
+Global shoots including 'Mission: Impossible', 'Casino Royale' and series such as 'The Wheel of Time' have used Czech locations that aerial cinematography shows to powerful effect.

 Here is what that looks like on the ground.
 Our drone operators know which sites permit drone flight and which need extra Ministry of Culture or heritage clearance.
 They set up with the Czech and Prague Film Commissions so aerial units integrate smoothly.
-Drone work performed locally also counts toward the Czech Film Fund's 20% cash rebate.
+Drone work performed locally also counts toward the Czech Film Fund's 20% cash rebates.

 ACT 03